lana-k/sqliteviz/README.md

 Sqliteviz is a single-page offline-first PWA for fully client-side visualisation of SQLite databases or CSV files.

 With sqliteviz you can:
-- run SQL queries against a SQLite database and create [Plotly][11] charts based on the result sets
+- run SQL queries against a SQLite database and create [Plotly][11] charts and pivot tables based on the result sets
 - import a CSV file into a SQLite database and visualize imported data
-- manage queries and chart settings and run them against different databases
+- manage inquiries and run them against different databases
-- import/export queries and chart settings to/from a JSON file
+- import/export inquiries to/from a JSON file
 - export a modified SQLite database
 - use it offline from your OS application menu like any other desktop app